HiroNewf/Network-Plus-Notes/README.md

         - Uses AI to determine if traffic flow is malicious
 - Proxy
     - Sits between the users and the external network
-    - Makes requests and accept data on the users behalf (So it can examine things to make sure nothing dangerous is going on)
+    - Makes requests and accepts data on the users behalf (So it can examine things to make sure nothing dangerous is going on)
     - Can filter through data
 - Application proxies
     - Understands maybe only one application